henrik/remit/README.md

 ## Use with Fluid.app

-With [Fluid.app](http://fluidapp.com/), you can see Remit side-by-side with GitHub in two panes.
+Remit is intended to be used side-by-side with a GitHub pane.

-This is not possible with regular iframes, as GitHub doesn't allow embedding.
+This is sadly not possible with regular frames or iframes, as GitHub doesn't allow embedding.
+But it can be achieved with [Fluid.app](http://fluidapp.com/).

 Fluid.app is for OS X. Please do contribute instructions for other platforms.